Deutsche Wohnen (OTCMKTS:DWHHF) Reaches New 12-Month Low at $38.09

-Deutsche Wohnen SE (OTCMKTS:DWHHF)’s share price reached a new 52-week low during trading on Tuesday .
-The stock traded as low as $38.09 and last traded at $38.09, with a volume of 0 shares.
+Deutsche Wohnen SE (OTCMKTS:DWHHF) reached a new 52-week low during mid-day trading on Tuesday .
+The company traded as low as $38.09 and last traded at $38.09, with a volume of 0 shares traded.
 The stock had previously closed at $38.09.

-Separately, Kepler Capital Markets upgraded shares of Deutsche Wohnen to a “buy” rating and set a $49.50 price target for the company in a research report on Wednesday, January 5th.
-Three investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Deutsche Wohnen presently has an average rating of “Buy” and a consensus target price of $58.75.
+Separately, Kepler Capital Markets raised shares of Deutsche Wohnen to a “buy” rating and set a $49.50 price target for the company in a research report on Wednesday, January 5th.
+Three analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of $58.75.

 Deutsche Wohnen SE is a holding company, which engages in the development and management of residential properties property portfolio.
 It operates through the following segments: Residential Property Management; Disposals; and Nursing & Assisted Living.
 The Residential Property Management segment engages in the management of residential properties in the context of active asset management.